robertbasic/robertbasic.com-hugo/content/blog/what-implements-an-interface.md

 +++
-draft = true
+draft = false
-date = 2017-10-31T07:43:21+01:00
+date = "2017-11-02T07:43:21+01:00"
-title = "What implements an interface" slug = "what-implements-an-interface" description = ""
+title = "What implements an interface" slug = "what-implements-an-interface" description = "Careful with that interface, Eugene" tags = ["php", "interface", "architecture"] categories = ["Programming", "Development"]
-tags = [""]
-categories = [""]
-2017 = ["10"]
+2017 = ["11"]
 +++

-Having interfaces in our code is important.
+Creating and implementing interfaces in our code is important.
 It helps with swapping out components, eases testing, separates the what from the how.

 But, it's not enough just to slap an interface on a class and be done with it.